Big philanthropy could fuel the Green New Deal—if it learns to listen

 But some larger funders are less likely to be flexible in their investments.
 Especially if they’re already committed to investing in either social equity or environmental sustainability, they may not have the desire or capability to shift the way they invest to align with the Green New Deal’s dual value structure.
 In April 2017, for instance, the Ford Foundation pledged to commit $1 billion of its $12.5 billion endowment over the next decade toward mission-related investments (projects that directly benefit low-income areas that often struggle to access capital from banks).
 The first projects under this massive investment involve supporting affordable housing development in the United States by backing fair-rate developers, and improving financial inclusion in the Global South.

 Private foundations, among which the Ford Foundation numbers, collectively represent $650 billion in potential investment capital.
 There’s enormous potential for the sector to make meaningful investments across a variety of high-need categories.
 The Ford Foundation is a long-time social justice funder, though, and it tends to apply its resources specifically toward that goal.
-“Environment is not one of our investment strategies at this stage,” says Roy Sawn, the group’s director of mission-related investing.
+“Environment is not one of our investment strategies at this stage,” says Roy Swan, the group’s director of mission-related investing.
 But the importance of environmental sustainability still radiates through their investments.
 For instance, Ford’s affordable housing projects are engineered to ensure that they’re energy and resource efficient, and located in areas that improve walkability and access to public transit.

 In the world of impact investing, however, there’s an acronym for measuring success called ESG or Environmental, Social, and Corporate Governance. “‘S’ is not getting enough very much attention on a relative basis,” he adds.
 “So we are really focused on the ‘S.'”